gipplab/D-LOCKSS/README.md

 The second peer saw the file had only 1 provider (peer 1), which is less than 5, so it automatically pinned the file itself.
 Now the file has 2 providers!

+TODO:

+- request replication by CID to spread content somewhat equally
+- provide a UI using helia to browse and retrieve PDFs